davismj/davismj.github.io/_posts/2017-12-30-master-detail.md

 published: true
 ---
 I'm excited to announce that thanks to the hard work of Aurelia contributor [Jürgen Wenzel](http://github.com/jwx) the Aurelia router has just gotten a lot more powerful.
 In addition to a quick overview of the new features, we're going to look at an example of how to use these features to create the perfect master-detail page.

 # A New Way to Support Aurelia

 Before we get started, I'd like to announce my new Patreon page!
-Though I love running my consulting company [Foursails Technology Group](http://www.foursails.co) and turning my clients' dreams into reality, I have my own dream: I have taken over development of the Aurelia router and I've decided to dedicate more time to making Aurelia as great as possible.
+Though I love running my consulting company [Foursails Technology Group](http://www.foursails.co) and turning my clients' dreams into reality, I have my own dream: I have taken over the development of the Aurelia router and I've decided to dedicate more time to making Aurelia as great as possible.
 That's why I'm asking members of the Aurelia community who may not have time to contribute code to consider sponsoring my development of Aurelia.
 Click the link below to become a Patron.

 <a href="https://www.patreon.com/bePatron?u=133362" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>

 # New Features in aurelia-router@1.5.0

 The new features in the aurelia-router are arguably some of the biggest since 1.0, and I'm excited to introduce them to you today.
 Both contributions come to you due in large part to the hard work of community member [Jürgen Wenzel](http://github.com/jwx)!
-The first set of features adds a great deal of power and flexibility to viiew ports, and we're going to take a look at how to leverage these features to build the perfect master-detail page.
-The second feature exposes enhanced information to the navigation properites of the router.
+The first set of features adds a great deal of power and flexibility to view ports, and we're going to take a look at how to leverage these features to build the perfect master-detail page.
+The second feature exposes enhanced information to the navigation properties of the router.

 ## View Port Configuration